-There are several chapters of assignments in Teaching with AI (especially in the new 2nd edition).
+There are several chapters of assignments in Teaching with AI (especially in the new 2nd edition) and links to several great repositories of links on the resources page.
 New assignment ideas are added here with an additional set of resources below.
 Send me ideas and I will add them with attribution and links.

 Fact-Checking Prompt Contest